 Abstract

 The jurisprudence of sport is a recent area of study in the philosophy of sport and in law.
 It views sports as systems of rules, akin to state legal systems.
 There are umpires/referees who adjudicate and issue penalties on the field of play.
 And the rules of cricket, rugby and association football are called ‘laws’ with good reason.
-The structure and nature of the sports is usually much easier to grasp than a fully-fledged legal system.
-As a result, lawyers can learn much from sports.
-But the law can equally illuminate contentious questions in sports when philosophers of sport apply well established legal categories (primary and secondary rules; compensation versus restitution; excuse versus justification, etc.) to games.
-Since the end of the 20th century there has been a growing literature and interest in the subject.
+The structure and nature of sports are usually much easier to grasp than a fully-fledged legal system.
+As a result, lawyers can learn much from them.
+But the law can equally illuminate contentious questions in sports when philosophers of sport apply well-established legal categories (primary and secondary rules, compensation versus restitution, excuse versus justification, etc.) to games.
+Since the end of the 20th century, there has been a growing literature and interest in the subject.
 This entry follows that trajectory.

 Keywords: Jurisprudence of Sport; System of Rules; Gregorio Robles (Morchón); David Fraser; Andreas von Arnauld; John Russell